smartprocure/futil-js/README.md

 ### arrayToObject
 `[k, v, a] -> result:object` Creates an object from an array by generating a key/value pair by running each element through the key and value mapper functions.

+### zipObjectDeepWith
+A version of `_.zipObjectDeep` that supports passing a function to determine values intead of an array, which will be invoked for each key.

 ### flags
 `[a, b] -> {a:true, b:true}` Converts an array of strings into an object mapping to true.
 Useful for optimizing `includes`.